Skip to main content

 • Scripting Control: Dynamically show, hide, or create the component via its API.

-• Event-Driven: Subscribe to the directionUpdateEvent to react to input changes.
+• Event-Driven: Subscribe to events to react to input changes and component lifecycle.

 Installing the Component